How to recycle a TV

 CRT TV (tube, pre-2007)

-Cathode-ray-tube TVs contain 2-8 lbs of lead in the tube — they cannot legally be landfilled in CA, CO, CT, IL, IN, MA, MD, ME, MI, MN, NC, NJ, NY, OR, PA, RI, SC, TX, UT, VA, VT, WA, WI, and a few others.
-Take to a certified e-Stewards or R2 recycler.
-Best Buy charges $30-50 for CRT recycling (still cheaper than a fine).
+Cathode-ray-tube TVs contain 2-8 lbs of lead in the tube.
+They cannot legally be landfilled in CA, CO, CT, IL, IN, MA, MD, ME, MI, MN, NC, NJ, NY, OR, PA, RI, SC, TX, UT, VA, VT, WA, WI, and a few others.
+Take one to a certified e-Stewards or R2 recycler.
+Best Buy charges $30-50 for CRT recycling, which is still cheaper than a fine.

 Smart TV (with lithium-ion battery)